syncfusion-content/javascript-docs/js/DropDownList/HowTo.md

 {% endhighlight %}

-##How to Remove Items from DropdownList?
+## To remove items from DropDownList?

-Remove the items from dataSource whatever you want by using [splice](http://www.tutorialspoint.com/javascript/array_splice.htm# "") method and then rebind the data through set model.
+You can remove the items from the DropDownList  by using [splice](http://www.tutorialspoint.com/javascript/array_splice.htm# "") method and then rebind the data source through set model.
 Removing an entry from DropdownList is demonstrated in the below given sample.

 {% highlight html %}